 This Kilkenny list of 1015 women is now the only one surviving in the whole country.
 Irish teacher Eileen Cronin was amongst the first women to sign.

 Front shop leased by Delaney (butcher), Butler and Campion (publican).

 Its members’ donations form the collections in Rothe House Museum.

 Kilkenny Archaeological Society purchased Rothe House.
 With the help of fundraising and public funds, they restored the complex and opened the first and second house to the public as a museum.

 Kilkenny Tourist Information located in the first house.

 Micheál Mac Liammóir performed “I Must be Talking to my Friends” in Rothe House.

 The OPW leased the garden area to Kilkenny Archaeological Society.
-It had formerly been used as a car park.
-Archaeological undertook excavations, and the garden was restored to 17th century state according to their findings.
+They had former used it as a car park.
+Archaeologists undertook excavations, and the garden was restored to 17th century state according to their findings.